loginov-rocks/BluetoothTerminal/README.md

 #### `void onDisconnect(std::function<void(BLEDevice)> handler)`

-Registers a callback for when a BLE device disconnects.
+Sets a callback function to be invoked when a device disconnects from the BLE module.

 Example: